IBMStreams/streamsx.objectstorage/_docs/03_01-developer_overview.md

 * [stocator](https://github.com/CODAIT/stocator)

-`stocator` has been developed by IBM and is optimized for IBM COS.
+`stocator` is an open-source connector to object storage.
+In this toolkit the stocator connector interacts directly with object stores using connectors optimized for IBM COS.

 Note, that parquet storage format is implemented with [parquet-mr](https://github.com/apache/parquet-mr).
 To be more specific, the [parquet-hadoop](https://github.com/apache/parquet-mr/tree/master/parquet-hadoop) module is used.